rcaelers/workrave-website/content/en/docs/_index.md

 - [Breaks](breaks)

-    This section contains information on the different kind of breaks that Workrave supports
+    This section contains information on the different kind of breaks that Workrave supports.

 - [The Main Window](windows/main)

-    The section explains Workrave's main timer window.
+    This section explains Workrave's main timer window.

     ![Main Window](/images/screenshots/main.png "The main window")

 - [Menus](menus)

+    Workrave can be controlled from a menu.
+This section explain all the menu items.

 - [Settings](settings)